drogovic/docusaurus-useitcloud/my-website/docs/Provider_Configuration/08_outscale.md

 ## Managing your Account
 ### Creation
 Account is created for a specific Region of the OUTSCALE Cloud.
 If you want to create and manage resources in other Regions, you must create additional accounts for these Regions.
-For more information about Regions, see About Regions, Endpoints, and Availability Zones. https://docs.outscale.com/en/userguide/About-Regions-Endpoints-and-Availability-Zones.html
+For more information about Regions, see [About Regions, Endpoints, and Availability Zones](https://docs.outscale.com/en/userguide/About-Regions-Endpoints-and-Availability-Zones.html)

 You can also request that your existing account be copied to another Region.
-To do so, contact your Technical Account Manager, or our Support team at support@outscale.com.
+To do so, contact your Technical Account Manager, or our [Support team](support@outscale.com).

 ### Authentication
 Your account has several authentication methods depending on the tools used.